CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 #### NET.3.2.A8 Prevention of dynamic routing

-In the settings of the firewall, the dynamic routing MUST be deactivated, unless the packet filter is used as a perimeter router according to the module NET.3.1 * Router and Switches *.
+In the settings of the firewall, the dynamic routing MUST be deactivated, unless the packet filter is used as a perimeter router according to the building block NET.3.1 * Router and Switches *.

 #### NET.3.2.A9 logging